|Geologist cabin and Striped Butte in Death Valley, on day 2|

 The quotes here come from the Jayhawkers experience.
 In my January blog post, I used quotes from Manly's report of his own journey.
 He took a different route out of Death Valley and overtook the Jayhawkers in the Mojave desert.

 This time I rejoin a supported trip by Coyote Trail Adventures (Steve Walker, his wife Jennifer, and their friends John Sides and Gil Busick).
 It is a point-to-point motorcycle ride of about 400 miles over 3 days from north of Los Angeles to Las Vegas.
-Riding into Las Vegas after being out in the wilderness (and even getting snowed on over the last mountain pass) is quite a culture shock.
+Riding into Las Vegas after being out in the wilderness (and even getting snowed on over the last mountain pass) is going to be quite a culture shock.

 |3 day route, about 400 miles, and 15 hours of moving time|